Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture10.md

                            TxHash                                 TxIx        Amount
 --------------------------------------------------------------------------------------
 ```
-And as expected at the moment there is no UTxO there, we just created the address so there haven't been any transactions that could possibly send any funds to that address.
+As expected, there are currently no UTxOs showing; we just created the address so there have not been any transactions that could possibly send any funds to that address.

 Looking at **register-and-delegate.sh**: